adaptive-democracy/hopeful-path/book/democratic-adjudication.md

 Candidates with an overall zero or negative vote value won't be given a seat, even if they're ranked within the top number of seats.
 This means some number of seats can remain unfilled.

-Since these elections are persistent, candidates can be displaced by other candidates at any time.
+Since these elections are adaptive, candidates can be displaced by other candidates at any time.
 However we still need some kind of stabilization mechanism.
 Any time a candidate gains enough votes to enter the body of seats, they don't officially take a seat from the lowest ranked member of the body until they maintain that qualification for a period of time inversely proportional to the vote advantage compared to the lowest ranked member.
 So for example if their vote is only barely greater than the lowest ranked member, they will have to maintain that advantage longer than if it was much larger.